Choosing between riding the trend or protecting profits: SentinelOne Inc. (S)

 Sponsored

-It is also worth considering a company’s price to sales ratio for the last twelve months, which is 24.61.
-S’s price to book ratio for the most recent quarter was 4.15, resulting in an 6.10 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 23.34 at the moment.
+S’s price to book ratio for the most recent quarter was 3.84, resulting in an 5.79 price to cash per share for the period.

 How does SentinelOne Inc. (S) stock rate among analysts?
 Buy, sell, or hold?